Paqquito/neurarust/Goals.md

 *   **Overall Status Phase 2:** **Not started.** All components related to this phase were removed.
 Requires Phase 1 completion. **Implementation must be device-aware from the start.**

 **Phase 3: Data Loading & Handling (`neurarust-data`) [⏳ To Do]**
-*   🎯 **Goal:** Develop robust and performant tools for data loading, preprocessing, and augmentation, **ensuring efficient batch creation on the target device and leveraging thread-safe structures.**
+*   🎯 **Goal:** Develop robust and performant tools for data loading, preprocessing, and augmentation, **ensuring efficient batch creation (potentially on target device later) and leveraging thread-safe structures.**
 *   **3.1 Dataset Abstractions [❌ Not Implemented]**
     *   🎯 Goal: Define standard interfaces for accessing datasets.
     *   ❌ **Crate `neurarust-data` removed.** Decision needed: new crate or integrate.